Verify PHX Environment Group Check

 when: "{{ px_envs_node_count != '1' }}"

-This YAML file defines variables to enforce the environment group policy.
-The
+This YAML file defines variables to enforce the environment group policy as part of a group-based environments strategy:

 We can now use the variable px_envs_check to configure the check for Linux